-We are the top and most visible Web & Marketing Agency for China you will find on the web.
-Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today
+We are an Official Tmall Partner e-commerce Agency.
+Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 The Obstacle for Foreign Marketers to Sell Sporting Goods in China

 And there is a substantial barrier for prospective entrants probably caused by the ability to effectively manage and control inventories.
 Significantly, now foreign enterprises must still be certified by the Ministry of Commerce.

 China’s Market is Huge and the Potential is Even Bigger Online

-The Affection of Foreign Brands
+The Affection for Foreign Sportwear Brands in China

 According to BCG, 61% of Chinese would pay more for US-made products.
 In certain categories, the preference is even higher.
-The World Luxury Association found 86% of Chinese consumers refuse to buy luxury goods labeled “Made in China”.
+The World Luxury Association found that 86% of Chinese consumers refuse to buy luxury goods labeled “Made in China”.
 61% of Chinese have less confidence in local food than in 2011, and 28% expect to replace their domestic purchases with imports says Ipsos.

-Nike, which expanded internationally in 1978 to markets in Canada, Australia, Europe and South America didn’t arrive in China till 1980 after market reforms, but is currently one of the most popular athletic brands among Chinese youth.
+Nike, which expanded internationally in 1978 to markets in Canada, Australia, Europe, and South America didn’t arrive in China till 1980 aftermarket reforms but is currently one of the most popular athletic brands among Chinese youth.

 Founded in Germany by Adolf Dassler in 1948, Adidas entered China in 1997, almost 20 years behind competitor Nike, which helps explain the market gap, but as the second most popular athletic brand in China, and a vast retail network, Adidas isn’t particularly worried

-In 1990 the company founded by former Chinese gymnast Li Ning, Li Ning Chairman of the Board and Executive Director.
+In 1990 the company was founded by former Chinese gymnast Li Ning, Li Ning Chairman of the Board and Executive Director.
 By the end of 2007 as the world’s fourth brand Li Ning sporting goods industry, the company founder Li Ning in 2008 Beijing Olympic torchbearers lit the Olympic flame.

-Founded in 1994 in China, Anta Sports Products Limited is a joint venture between Sports Goods Co Ltd. ,Footwear Co., Ltd. Beijing Oriental Anta Sports Products Limited and Anta (Hong Kong ) International Investment Company.
+Founded in 1994 in China, Anta Sports Products Limited is a joint venture between Sports Goods Co Ltd. and Footwear Co., Ltd. Beijing Oriental Anta Sports Products Limited and Anta (Hong Kong ) International Investment Company.

 Purchased by Nike in 2003, converse continues to grow in popularity in the Chinese market with outlets in nearly every major city throughout China.
-Converse continues to be hip shoe worn by young trendsetters throughout the country.
+Converse continues to be hip shoes worn by young trendsetters throughout the country.